JacksonTian/bagpipe/README.md

 - Asynchronous invoke should process method to deal with timeout, it should ensure the invoke will return in a certain time no matter whether the business has been finished or not.

 ## Real case
 When you want to traverse file directories, asynchrony can ensure `full` use of IO.
 You can invoke thousands of file reading easily.
-But, system file descriptions are limited.
+But, system file descriptors are limited.
 If disobedient, read this article again when occurring errors as follows.

 ```
 Error: EMFILE, too many open files